-After post-riot-causing sleepover happy fun times at Baker Street, Holmes and Watson are having breakfast when the King of Bohemia comes in.
+After the post-riot-sleepover at Baker Street, Holmes and Watson are having breakfast.
+Just then, the King of Bohemia comes in.

-The King's super-excited, because Holmes tells him he doesn't have the photo yet – but he soon will.
-The three set off to Adler's house in the King's carriage.
+The king's super excited when Holmes tells him he'll have the photograph soon.
+The three set off to Adler's house in the king's carriage.

 They get to Briony Lodge, where they find an elderly woman who greets Holmes by name, much to his surprise.
 The lady tells the threesome that Adler has left the country with her new husband.
 Adler plans never to return to England, but she left a letter for Holmes before departing.

-Being familiar with Holmes, Adler also knows his address, so when she sees where Watson and Holmes go after fleeing her house, she gets confirmation that the elderly priest guy = Sherlock Holmes.
+Being familiar with Holmes, Adler also knows his address, so when she saw where Watson and Holmes went after fleeing her house, she got confirmation that the elderly priest guy = Sherlock Holmes.

-So it's Adler in drag who wishes Holmes a good night at the end of Part II of this story – that's the voice he knew he recognized.
+So it was Adler in drag who wished Holmes a good night at the end of Part II of this story—that's the voice he knew he recognized.

-The photograph they've been looking for, Adler keeps as security against "any steps [the King] might take in the future," but she promises she'll never make it public by choice, as she "love[s] and [is] loved by a better man the [King]" (Bohemia.
+The photograph they've been looking for?
+Adler keeps it as security against "'any steps [the King] might take in the future,'" but she promises she'll never make it public by choice, as she "'love[s] and [is] loved by a better man the [king]'" (Bohemia.
 3. 30).
-Oh, snap!
+Ouch to the king.

-The King is relieved: he absolutely believes Adler's word that she won't use the photo as blackmail or anything.
-In fact, he's really turned on by her cleverness, and regrets once again that she is not on his (social) level.
+The king is relieved: he absolutely believes Adler's word that she won't use the photo as blackmail or anything.
+In fact, he's really turned on by her cleverness, and he regrets once again that she is not on his (social) level.

-And that's how Holmes heads off a possible scandal in the German kingdom of Bohemia – while still being outwitted by a lady (which seems to have been a real blow to his pride).
-Which is why, Watson tells us, he always refers to Irene Adler respectfully as "the woman" (Bohemia.
-3. 105).
+And that's how Holmes heads off a possible scandal in the German kingdom of Bohemia—while still being outwitted by a lady.
+Which is why, Watson tells us, he always refers to Irene Adler respectfully as "the woman" (Bohemia.3.105).